Motyak/monlang-parser/monlang-LV2/README.txt

-323 Malformed ForeachStatement, contains a Malformed Expression as iterable 324 Malformed ForeachStatement, contains a non-Word as block 326 Malformed ForeachStatement, contains a non-BlockExpression as block 327 Malformed ForeachStatement, contains a oneline BlockExpression as block 325 Malformed ForeachStatement, contains a Malformed BlockExpression as block
+323 Malformed ForeachStatement, contains a Malformed Expression as iterable 324 Malformed ForeachStatement, contains a non-Word as block 326 Malformed ForeachStatement, contains a non-BlockExpression as block 328 Malformed ForeachStatement, contains a dollars BlockExpression as block 327 Malformed ForeachStatement, contains a oneline BlockExpression as block 325 Malformed ForeachStatement, contains a Malformed BlockExpression as block